We do not accept insurance. Learn more about our rates.

 Peter*, a 16-year-old teen, reluctantly followed his mom into my office.
 He sat down and repeatedly shrugged when I introduced myself and asked him what brought him in to see me.
 When his mother explained the situation during his silence, he looked at her with disdain.
 It was evident that he was not a willing participant.

-After getting more information about his school suspension, I asked his mom to give us some time to talk alone.
-I told him that a lot of teens feel annoyed coming to see me, and it was nothing personal.
+After learning more about his school suspension, I requested that his mom let us talk alone.
+I shared with him that many teens feel annoyed by having to have sessions with me, and it was nothing personal.
 I asked him if he knew why he was there, not expecting him to have an answer.
 I talked about myself and shared some humorous anecdotes, trying to make him feel at ease.

-I then said that he did not have to talk about himself, but if he didn’t mind sharing a bit, it would be preferable to silence.
-That got him to smile slightly.
-I took this as a cue that I could ask him a question.
+I then let him know that he did not have to speak about himself, but if he didn’t mind sharing a bit, it would be better than silence.
+That made him smile slightly, which gave me an opening to ask him a question.

-Starting with school, I asked general questions about friends and his favorite classes.
+Starting with school, I asked broad questions about friends and his favorite classes.
 We also talked a bit about his home life, including his relationship with his parents.
 Slowly, as he let down his guard, I was able to approach the issue of being suspended.
-Peter mentioned he had a fight with another student.
+Peter mentioned he had fought with another student.
 I asked him a little more about the situation, and I discovered he fought because he was offended by the other student’s comment and did not like being humiliated.

-While I let him do a lot of the talking, I tried to ask general questions about his feelings toward other students.
-I discovered, through listening to him speak, that he felt very insecure about how others saw him.
-This was something that I filed away to explore in the future.
+I encouraged him to speak freely while occasionally asking general questions about his feelings toward other students.
+I discovered, through listening to him talk, that he was very insecure about how others saw him.
+I mentally filed this away to explore in the future.

-Throughout our next sessions together, we worked on analyzing situations about which he felt comfortable and confident, and then ones that made him feel vulnerable and small.
-We kept a list of some themes that came out of our conversations.
+Throughout our next sessions together, we explored situations about which he felt comfortable and confident and then ones that made him feel small and vulnerable.
+We kept notes of some themes that came out of our discussions.
 As he became more aware and less defensive, he agreed that some of these were things he wanted to change.

 By allowing him to take the lead and formulating an understanding of patterns, we moved closer to the next steps of how to handle conflicts.
 Eventually, we figured out some ways he could better manage anger and even identified some practice situations.

-We also shared this with his mother when he was ready.
-It seemed as if his confidence grew when he did not feel villainized; but, instead, he was able to say what he wanted to do differently.
+We also shared this with his mother when he felt ready.
+It seemed as if his confidence grew when he did not feel villainized, but instead, he was able to say what he wanted to do differently.

 *Name changed to preserve client confidentiality.